nest/ode-toolbox/README.md

 ]
 ```

 Expressions can refer to variables defined in other expressions.
-For example, a third equivalent formulation of the alpha shape is as the following system of two coupled first-order equations:
+For example, a third, equivalent formulation of the alpha shape is as the following system of two coupled first-order equations:

 ```Python
 "dynamics":